top of page

 Myth #2: "Insurance is Too Expensive"

-Many people perceive insurance as an unnecessary expense, especially when they are young and healthy.
-However, the cost of insurance is often much lower than the potential financial burden of an unforeseen event.
+This is one of the common insurance myths that leads many people to believe insurance is an unnecessary expense, especially when they are young and healthy.
+However, the actual cost of insurance is often much lower than the potential financial burden of an unforeseen event.

 How to Debunk:

 Explain the concept of risk pooling and how insurance companies spread the risk across a large pool of policyholders, making it more affordable for individuals.
-Insurance works on the principle of risk pooling.
+One of the common insurance myths is the belief that premiums are high because insurers charge excessively, but in reality, insurance works on the principle of risk pooling.
 When a large number of people contribute a small amount (premium) to a common pool, the insurance company can use this pool to cover the losses of a few individuals who experience an unforeseen event.
 This spreads the risk and makes insurance more affordable for everyone.

 Provide examples of how the cost of insurance can be significantly less than the potential financial burden of a medical emergency, disability, or death.
 Highlight the long-term benefits of insurance in protecting assets, ensuring financial stability, and achieving financial goals.